This section of the website contains some

 by a coupla quid you fuckin' idiot.

-That way, you get to run a profitable business
+That way, you get to run a profitable

 and more importantly, I get fed.